 Alexandria, VA 22314

 I litigate claims on behalf of owners, general contractors and subcontractors in federal and state courts and before arbitral tribunals.
-I also draft and negotiate construction contracts for developers and construction contracts for contractors.
+I also draft and negotiate construction and architect contracts for developers and construction contracts for contractors.
 Notwithstanding that my training and experience is as a litigator, my principal goal is to assist clients in finding a path to resolve issues, eliminate disputes and to find sensible solutions to complicated legal issues.
 Separately, in the same vein, I also am trained as a mediator and arbitrator, I am on the AAA panel, and I perform those services when requested either through the AAA or ad hoc.

 I also routinely represent government contractors in claims against the federal government.
 This includes performance and payment bond disputes; representing government contractors in False Claims Act investigations and disputes; and representing government contractors in bid protests and claims at the various Boards of Contract Appeals and in the Court of Federal Claims.